sst/guide/_chapters/setup-an-error-boundary-in-react.md

 }
 ```

-The styles we are using is very similar to our `NotFound` component.
+The styles we are using are very similar to our `NotFound` component.
 We use that when a user navigates to a page that we don't have a route for.

 ### Use the Error Boundary